hadifar/customerservicetasks/README.md

 `data_preparation` folder contains scripts for crawling and cleaning Twitter conversations for more than 100 companies in different sectors which they have enough interactions with their clients.

+## Data visualization

+`visualization` folder contains a script for TSNE visualization in the paper

 ## Evaluation